 U.S. military and U.S. Coast Guard, and their dependents, on active duty and permanently stationed in Alaska less than 12 months can purchase a special military license at the same price as resident rates.

-Please note: Non-residents must be accompanied by an Alaskan Licensed Guide or a relative within the second degree of kindred when hunting brown/grizzly bear or Dall sheep.
+Please note: Non-residents must be accompanied by an Alaskan Licensed Guide or a relative within the second degree of kindred when hunting brown/grizzly bear, mountain goat, and Dall sheep.
 Also, they are required to obtain big game locking tags for brown/grizzly bear and muskox at reduced rates.
 Sheep and goat tags are free of charge.

 - U.S. military and Coast Guard, and their dependents, on active duty and permanently stationed in Alaska greater than 12 months can purchase a resident license.
 They do not need to give up their residency privileges in another state.
 (No guides are required)